-- ¼ cup honey
+- ¼ cup honey or corn syrup

-- 1 cup coconut sugar
+- 1 cup granulated sugar

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- ½ cup sugar free or naturally sweetened chocolate chips
+- ½ cup semi sweet chocolate chips

-- ½ cup sugar free or cacao butter white chocolate chips
+- ½ cup white chocolate chips

 - Remove any kernels from the popcorn and discard.
 Place the popped popcorn in a very large mixing bowl.